adamzammit/ImportQuestionFromColectica/README.md

 ## Usage
 - Enable and configure the plugin
 - A new button will appear when adding a new question called "Import from Colectica".
 Use this to browse/search the Colectica question repository and select and add questions to LimeSurvey
+- Questions added via the plugin will now include a "Question Source" attribute which stores the URL of the question source from the Colectica repository for reference

 ### Example usage video
 [limesurvey-colectica-plugin-2023-06-07_15.59.54.webm](https://github.com/adamzammit/ImportQuestionFromColectica/assets/1452303/6f2c6f11-36fe-43dc-824d-cfd54cc2a40d)